rrkas/learning-1-c-cpp/c/01-basics/02-keywords/readme.md

 | void | nothing or no value |
 | volatile | used for creating volatile objects.<br> A volatile object can be modified in an unspecified way by the hardware |
 | while | used to declare `do...while` and `while` loops |

+**Note:**
+- compiler vendors (like `Microsoft`, `Borland`, etc.) provide their own keywords apart from the ones mentioned above.
+- These include extended keywords like `near`, `far`, `asm`, etc.
+- Though it has been suggested by the ANSI committee that every such compiler specific keyword should be preceded by two underscores (as in `__asm` ), not every vendor follows this rule.